The MFAH: An Architectural History

 Director: Lee Malone

-In 1953, Nina J. Cullinan made an extraordinary gift to the museum for a building addition that would be a memorial to her parents.
+In 1953, Nina J. Cullinan made an extraordinary gift to the Museum for a building addition that would be a memorial to her parents.
 She stipulated that the building was to be designed by an architect of “outstanding reputation and wide experience.”
 The MFAH trustees turned to Ludwig Mies van der Rohe, one of the great figures of 20th-century modern architecture, for the commission.
 Arriving in Houston on a hot summer day to initiate planning, Mies is said to have remarked, “But in this climate you cannot want an open patio.”
 His eventual design was predicated on a curved, glass-enclosed space, fully visible from the street.
 Ignoring the standard of an open-air courtyard, Mies rejected conventional museum design in favor of Modernism.
 As Ann Holmes, fine arts editor of the Houston Chronicle, wrote, “entering Cullinan Hall was like walking from inside to the out-of-doors.”

 The free-span exhibition space featured flexible walls and lighting and an addition of office spaces and expanded areas for shipping and storage.
 With an expanse of lawn in front of the entrance to showcase large-scale sculpture, the new pavilion, set back on a long path through the green lawn, beckoned guests to explore the treasures inside.
+Cullinan Hall is still the central feature of what is now the Caroline Wiess Law Building.

 Architect: Ludwig Mies van der Rohe